Passing the DC Bar Exam on Second Try with a 269: “A Pass Is a Pass”

 Continue reading “The Value of Redoing Practice Questions (You’ll See Them Again on the Bar Exam)”

-LLM passes California Bar Exam on her FIRST try by “cramming” strategically
+LLM Passes California Bar Exam on Her FIRST Try by Being Strategically Independent

 Tanvi passed the 2023 February California Bar Exam, which had a 32.5% pass rate.